Targeted Regulation of Abortion Providers (TRAP)

 North Dakota places medically unnecessary restrictions on where abortion services may be provided.
 Among the most common TRAP regulations are those restricting the provision of abortion services to hospitals or other specialized facilities, which require doctors to obtain medically unnecessary additional licenses, needlessly convert their practices to mini-hospitals at great expense, or provide abortion care only in hospitals, an impossibility in many parts of the country.

 Every provider of medication abortion must enter into a written agreement in which a hospital and a separate doctor who has active admitting privileges and gynecological and surgical privileges at that hospital agree to accept and treat patients if complications arise.
 Nothing in the statute requires hospitals or doctors to agree to enter into such an arrangement.
 These requirements on medication abortion are in addition to an extensive list of conditions to which the medication's distributor requires each prescribing doctor to agree.
 N.D.
 Cent.
 Code § 14-02.1-03.5 (Enacted 2011).
+A court issued a permanent injunction against the law in 2013.
+MKB Management Corp. v.
+Burdick, No. 09-2011-CV-02205, (N.D.
+East Central Dist.
+July 15, 2013).

 A federal court permanently enjoined the statute based on a stipulation that the law was unconstitutional under Akron v.
 Akron Ctr. for Reprod.
 Health, 462 U.S. 416 (1983), and other U.S. Supreme Court precedent.
 Miks v.
 Olson, No. A3-82-78 (D.N.D.
 Aug.
 25, 1983) (stipulation for judgment).